2023 Solar Incentives Guide for Palm Coast, FL - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of the cost of your solar system.
+When thinking about solar incentives, you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC provides you with a tax credit for a set percentage of your solar system's cost.

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost — for panels, accessories, equipment and labor — although the percentage may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the claim amount.
+The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost – for panels, accessories, equipment and labor – although it may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the amount you can claim.

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-With the new provisions, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 can qualify for a 30% tax credit.
-This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-Beginning in 2023, it will also be easier to qualify for credits for energy storage systems with the new act.
+Under the new program, solar installation projects started after January 1, 2022, and completed by the end of 2032, may be eligible for a 30% tax credit.
+This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives